Nimansky/JARVIS/blogpost.md

 endmodule
 ```

+In a later iteration, it becomes necessary to receive additional signals from the execute stage: a target PC as well as a signal to indicate whether or not to use the target PC instead of the normally incremented current PC (i.e. signals to enable jumps/branches).
+Also, output the fetched PC as well as the next PC to be loaded (for access to PC down the line).

 # Instruction Decode

 After receiving 32 bits of instruction, we need to decode.
 In our (so far very primitive) case, this means mapping opcode + funct bits to our internal encoding (s. above).
 We realize this via nested case statements.